ColOfAbRiX/role-ripple-solution/README.md

 This step is responsible of:

  - gathering information for the components from various sources;
- - process (build additional information, filter existing data, present data in a different format) the information depending on their purpose;
+ - process the information (build additional information, filter existing data, present data in a different format) depending on their purpose;
  - build uniform datastructures.

 The final datastructures are then accessed using loops or other control structures across the role.
 This is one of the most important step because it creates the data used by everything else.

 ### [Installation](tasks/install.yml)

-This step install the Ripple Solution package and performs other system operation like configuring systemd (when present) and log rotation.
+This step install the Ripple Solution package and performs other system operation like configuring systemd (when present), log rotation, installation of custom scripts and more.

 ### DB Reset

-If requested using the variable `ripple_solution_reset_db`, this task will completely erase all database so that a fresh installation can be performed.
+If requested setting the variable `ripple_solution_reset_db` to `True`, this task will completely erase the data and drop all the database so that a fresh installation can be performed.

 The file that is loaded depends on the chosen RDBMS.

 ### DB Pre-configuration

-This step initializes the database with operations like creating the schemas, the users, assigning permissions, hardening the DB and so on.
+This step initializes the database with operations like creating schemas, users, assigning permissions, hardening the DB and so on.

 The file that is loaded depends on the chosen RDBMS.